 I often receive speaking fees and travel support for my lectures.
 I make clear to sponsors and to my audiences that I am an independent contractor and not an employee or agent of the host and that the host will not influence or otherwise direct my comments or positions on the subject matter presented.
 My speaking schedule is listed here.

 I co-authored the book “Tomorrows Table: Organic Farming, Genetics and the Future of Food” with my husband, Raoul Adamchak, an organic farmer.
 Published by Oxford University Press.

-- I serve as Director of Grass Genetics at the Joint Bioenergy Institute funded by the U.S. Department of Energy.
+- I serve as a key scientist at the Joint Bioenergy Institute funded by the U.S. Department of Energy

 - As a working scientist who has received grants from a variety of government funding agencies, I have a professional interest in promoting science funding and in influencing the way research funds are distributed.

 - I serve on the scientific advisory board of The John Innes Centre, an independent, international centre of excellence in plant science, research, genetics and microbiology

 This page is modeled after that of Michael Eisen